springfall2008/batpred/README.md

 You might want to remove your electric car charging data from the historical load as to not bias the calculations, otherwise you will get high charge levels when the car was charged previously (e.g. last week)

-  - **car_charging_hold** - When true car charging data is removed from the simulation (by subtracting car_charging_rate), as you either charge from the grid or you use the Octopus Energy plugin (or Octoput Intelligent plugin) to predict when it will charge correctly (default 6kw, configure with **car_charging_threshold**)
+  - **car_charging_hold** - When true car charging data is removed from the simulation (by subtracting car_charging_rate), as you either charge from the grid or you use the Octopus Energy plugin to predict when it will charge correctly (default 6kw, configure with **car_charging_threshold**)
   - **car_charging_threshold** - Sets the threshold above which is assumed to be car charging and ignore (default 6 = 6kw)
   - **car_charging_energy** - Set to a HA entity which is incrementing kWh data for the car charger, will be used instead of threshold for more accurate car charging data to filter out

 ### Planned car charging

 These features allow Predbat to know when you plan to charge your car.
-If you have Octopus Intelligent set up you won't need to change these as it's done automatically via their app and the Octopus Energy plugin (or the Octopus Intelligent plugin).
+If you have Intelligent Octopus set up you won't need to change these as it's done automatically via their app and the Octopus Energy plugin.

-  - **octopus_intelligent_charging** - When enabled Predbat will plan charging around the Octopus Intelligent slots, taking it into account for battery load and generating the slot information
+  - **octopus_intelligent_charging** - When enabled Predbat will plan charging around the Intelligent Octopus slots, taking it into account for battery load and generating the slot information

-Only needed if you don't use Intelligent:
+Only needed if you don't use Intelligent Octopus:
   - **car_charging_planned** - Can be set to a sensor which lets Predbat know the car is plugged in and planned to charge during low rate slots, or False to disable or True to always enable
   - **car_charging_planned_response** - An array of values from the planned sensor which indicate that the car is plugged in and will charge in the next low rate slot
   - **car_charging_rate** - Set to the cars charging rate (normally 7.5 for 7.5kw).